 Data by age, local authority, mode of study and residual income for September 2018 to August 2019.

-This is the latest release in the series: Welsh Government Learning Grants (further education)
+This is not the latest release in the series: Welsh Government Learning Grants (further education)

 The data, based on applications received by 31 July 2019, are correct as at 1 August 2019.

 In total, 5,615 students in FE applied for a WGLG in 2018/19, a decrease of 7.1% on 2017/18.
 Of these 4,785 applications were successful, a decrease of 7.1% on 2017/18.
 This resulted in £5.1 million being paid out in WGLGs to FE students in 2018/19, compared to the £5.6 million that was paid out in 2017/18.
 4,430 (92.6%) of successful applications were from full-time students and 250 (5.2%) of successful applications were from part-time students.

 Successful applications equate to 85.2% of applications received; this is the same proportion as 2017/18.
 The proportion of successful applications from full-time students remains very high at around 98.6%, with the corresponding figure for part-time students at 83.9%.
 3,490 (78.8%) of successful full-time applications and 200 (79.7%) of successful part-time applications were from students with a residual income of £6,120 or less, and were therefore awarded the full grant amounts of £1,500 and £750 respectively.
 1,870 (42.2%) of successful full-time applications and 55 (22.3%) of successful part-time applications were from students aged 21 or under.

 Welsh Government Learning Grants: further education, September 2018 to August 2019 , file type: PDF, file size: 777 KB